 If you made it here looking for the best tools for the job, here are the three best tools for monitoring router traffic:

-- SolarWinds NetFlow Traffic Analyzer EDITOR’S CHOICE Perform real-time traffic and bandwidth monitoring and analysis using flow data that is built into most routers.
+- SolarWinds NetFlow Traffic Analyzer EDITOR’S CHOICE Perform real-time traffic and network bandwidth monitoring and analysis using flow data that is built into most routers.
 Download a 30-day free trial.

 - ManageEngine NetFlow Analyzer Real-time network monitoring that uses flow data.
 Able to detect environmental changes and set alerts.